Tree trimming / tree pruning is delicate work that should be performed by a professional.

 We prefer to keep canopies lower.
 It results in a stronger tree and it looks nicer.
 We like to raise them up just enough to provide clearance for lawn mowing and to separate the tree from smaller plantings under the tree.

 There are a lot of reasons for pruning trees.
-Some of the main benefits to pruning a tree are:
+Some of the main benefits to pruning a tree are as follows.

 - To reduce the risk of damage associated with high winds and storms (wind resistance is decreased).

-- To increase sunlight to competing turf and shrubs under the tree.
+- Increasing sunlight to competing turf and shrubs under the tree.

 - To provide clearance where the tree is interfering with buildings, streets, utility lines, sidewalks, etc.